UT Dallas Policy Navigator :: Discipline Dismissal and Grievances Section :: UTDBP3056 (v2)

 It is the policy of The University of Texas at Dallas (University) to encourage fair and efficient processes to resolve disputes arising out of the employment relationship and to meet the requirements of state and federal law.

-The purpose of this policy is to provide a procedure for the discipline and dismissal of classified employees who are subject to its provisions.
-Classified employees are at-will employees who serve without tenure.
+The purpose of this policy is to provide a procedure for the discipline and dismissal of staff employees who are subject to its provisions.
+Administrative & Professional (A&P) and Classified employees are at-will employees who serve without tenure.
 No provision of the policy and procedures that follows shall confer rights to employees that are contrary to the employment-at-will doctrine.

 Applicability